Mupirocin: 9-Hydroxy-nonanoic acid biosynthesis

 The nine-carbon fatty acid 9-hydroxy-nonanoic acid (9-HN) is derived as a separate compound and later esterified to monic acid to form pseudomonic acid.
 13C labeled acetate feeding has shown that C1-C6 are constructed with acetate in the canonical fashion of fatty acid synthesis.
 C7' shows only C1 labeling of acetate, while C8' and C9' show a reversed pattern of 13C labeled acetate.
 It is speculated that C7-C9 arises from a 3-hydroxypropionate starter unit, which is extended three times with malonyl-CoA and fully reduced to yield 9-HN.
 It has also been suggested that 9-HN is initiated by 3-hydroxy-3-methylglutaric acid (HMG).
 This latter theory was not supported by feeding of [3-14C] or [3,6-13C2]-HMG.

-It is proposed that MmpB to catalyzes the synthesis of 9-HN (Figure 5).
+It is proposed that MmpB to catalyze the synthesis of 9-HN (Figure 5).
 MmpB contains a KS, KR, DH, 3 ACPs, and a thioesterase (TE) domain.
 It does not contain an enoyl reductase (ER) domain, which would be required for the complete reduction to the nine-carbon fatty acid.
 MupE is a single-domain protein that shows sequence similarity to known ER domains and may complete the reaction.